 Formative Data During the Game

 The teacher walks the room as students work.
-Formative data is gathered as the teacher listens to group discussions.
+Formative data (this is different than a formative assessment) is gathered as the teacher listens to group discussions.
 The teacher can use questions to support students as needed.
 The teacher then quietly tells each team if they are correct.
 This should take 2-4 minutes.

 The teacher assigns a point to each group.
 Points are kept on the whiteboard.
 Then the first person in the group gets to shoot a basket.
 As the game progresses, the team takes turns shooting.
 You don’t want all the players shooting each round…too much time would be on the game and not enough time on the instructional task.